fuse-open/fuse-open.github.io/community.md

 - <a href="https://bitbucket.org/uzeidurs/fuse-snake/" target="_blank"> Snake: A proof-of-concept experimental game of snake made with Fusetools.</a>
 - <a href="https://github.com/Syncano/syncano-fuse-example" target="_blank"> Syncano: Simple example of integration Syncano with Fuse.</a>
 - <a href="https://github.com/englekk/Fusetools_UnityAdsSample" target="_blank"> UnityAds Sample: Simple example of integration UnityAds with Fuse.</a>
-- <a href="https://github.com/ckarmy/fuse-signature-savePanel" target="_blank"> Share Draw/Signature and Custom Panel: Share Signature/Draw and Custom panel for </a>
+- <a href="https://github.com/ckarmy/fuse-signature-savePanel" target="_blank"> Share Signature/Draw and Custom panel for Fuse. </a>
 - <a href="https://github.com/aToO57/AdMob">Use AdMob with Fuse projects (Android) by <strong>aToO57</strong></a>
 - <a href="https://github.com/Appstax/appstax-fuse">Official AppStax SDK for Fuse by <strong>Appstax</strong></a>
 - <a href="https://github.com/bolav/fuse-cachingimagesource">Caches downloaded images on disk by <strong>bolav</strong></a>